acomplicatedframework/ACWOL/index.md

 <div class="section-header">THE TENETS AND TOOLS OF ACWOL</div>

 <p>
-As you embark on your journey through A Complicated Way of Life, take time to deeply contemplate and research the following tenets and tools.
+As you embark on your journey through A Complicated Way of Life, contemplate the following tenets and tools.
 </p>

 <hr>